nix-community/nixos-anywhere/docs/howtos/nix-path.md

 at «none»:0: (source not available)
 ```

-when using tools like nix-shell/nix-env that rely on `NIX_PATH` beeing set.
+when using tools like nix-shell/nix-env that rely on `NIX_PATH` being set.

 # Solution 1: Set the `NIX_PATH` via nixos configuration (recommended)